 It reportedly took Poor just eight attempts to hit a 53-inch-wide target when he made his 3-mile shot.

-I don't care who you are, that is some extremely impressive shooting.
+I don't care who you are, that is some extremely impressive long range shooting.
 Unfortunately, the Guinness Book of World Records likely won't recognize Poor's record-breaking shot.
 Apparently, they don't recognize any shooting records made with optics.

 Even so, by making that incredible 3-mile shot, Bill Poor has likely cemented a spot for himself with the top marksmen in the world.

 Poor may not have long to hold the record for the longest-distance rifle shot, though.
 Charles Melton has announced he'll be attempting a 6,000-yard (3.4 miles) shot soon.